Updated June 21, 2026: metformin for longevity, TAME status, no validated anti-aging dosage, B12, muscle risks and medical supervision.

 Does metformin slow aging?

-There is observational and preclinical evidence suggesting a geroprotective effect, but no clinical trials demonstrate this in healthy people.
-The TAME trial (still awaiting full funding) aims to answer this question definitively.
-What is proven is that metformin reduces mortality and complications in people with type 2 diabetes.
+There is observational and preclinical evidence suggesting a possible geroprotective effect, but no clinical trials demonstrate this in healthy people.
+TAME is designed to answer that question if completed.
+What is established is metformin's role in glucose control and diabetes prevention in selected high-risk profiles, not that it extends healthspan by itself.

 Can I take metformin to live longer if I do not have diabetes?